Fiber optic cable construction and types.

 Immunity and reliability-Fiber provides extremely reliable data transmission.
 It’s completely immune to many environmental factors that affect copper cable.
-The core is made of glass, which is an insulator, so no electric current can flow through.
-It’s immune to electromagnetic interference and radio-frequency interference (EMI/RFI), crosstalk, impedance problems, and more.
+The fiber is made of glass, which is an insulator, so no electric current can flow through.
+It is immune to electromagnetic interference and radio-frequency interference (EMI/RFI), crosstalk, impedance problems, and more.
 You can run fiber cable next to industrial equipment without worry.
-Fiber is also less susceptible to temperature fluctuations than copper and can be submerged in water.
+Fiber is also less susceptible to temperature fluctuations than copper is and can be submerged in water.

 Design-Fiber is lightweight, thin, and more durable than copper cable.
-Plus, fiber optic cable has pulling specifications that are up to 10 times greater than copper cable’s.
+And, contrary to what you might think, fiber optic cable has pulling specifications that are up to ten times greater than copper cable’s.
 Its small size makes it easier to handle, and it takes up much less space in cabling ducts.
-Although fiber is still more difficult to terminate than copper, advancements in connectors are making termination easier.
+Although fiber is still more difficult to terminate than copper is, advancements in connectors are making temination easier.
 In addition, fiber is actually easier to test than copper cable.

 Migration-The proliferation and lower costs of media converters are making copper to fiber migration much easier.
 The converters provide seamless links and enable the use of existing hardware.
 Fiber can be incorporated into networks in planned upgrades.

-Standards—TIA/EIA standards are bringing fiber closer to the desktop.
+Standards-New TIA/EIA standards are bringing fiber closer to the desktop.
 TIA/EIA-785, ratified in 2001, provides a cost-effective migration path from 10-Mbps Ethernet to 100-Mbps Fast Ethernet over fiber (100BASE-SX).
-An addendum to the standard eliminates limitations in transceiver designs.
-In addition, in June 2002, the IEEE approved a 10-Gigabit Ethernet (10-GbE) standard.
+A recent addendum to the standard eliminates limitations in transceiver designs.
+In addition, in June 2002, the IEEE approved a 10-Gigabit Ethernet standard.

 Costs-The cost for fiber cable, components, and hardware is steadily decreasing.
 Installation costs for fiber are higher than copper because of the skill needed for terminations.
 Overall, fiber is more expensive than copper in the short run, but it may actually be less expensive in the long run.
 Fiber typically costs less to maintain, has much less downtime, and requires less networking hardware.
 And fiber eliminates the need to recable for higher network performance.